-By the time students reach upper primary years and middle years, they are ready to begin to develop formal reasoning skills.
+By the time students reach upper elementary classes and middle school, they are ready to begin to develop formal reasoning skills.
 Mini-lessons on the following skills would be appropriate for that age of student.

 - Creating categories based on specific events or items - Drawing conclusions based on available information - Identifying some types of fallacies in informal reasoning - Understanding the difference between claims and facts - Evaluating the credibility of evidence - Judging the quality of a piece of work by a rubric